 If installed via the installers (.exe, .deb), download the new installer and execute it.

 The default <userhome>/.conan/settings.yml file, containing the definition of compiler versions, etc., will be upgraded if Conan does not detect local changes, otherwise it will create a settings.yml.new with the new settings.
 If you want to regenerate the settings, you can remove the settings.yml file manually and it will be created with the new information the first time it is required.

 The upgrade shouldn’t affect the installed packages or cache information.
 If the cache becomes inconsistent somehow, you may want to remove its content by deleting it (<userhome>/.conan).

 Python 2 Deprecation Notice¶

-Before 1.6, all Conan features are fully supported in both Python2 and Python3.
-For Conan 1.6 and beyond, all features built prior to 1.6 will continue to be fully tested in Python 2 and Python3 moving forward, and the ‘default’ expectation will be to test new features in both Python 2 and Python 3.
-However, where a new feature wishes to make use of a feature available in Python 3 or more easily available in Python 3, those features will be implemented and tested only in Python 3, and versions of Conan using Python 2 will not have access to that feature.
-Such features will be clearly documented in code and documentation.
+All features of Conan until version 1.6 are fully supported in both Python 2 and Python 3.
+However, new features in upcoming Conan releases that are only available in Python 3 or more easily available in Python 3 will be implemented and tested only in Python 3, and versions of Conan using Python 2 will not have access to that feature.
+This will be clearly described in code and documentation.